Casino Cocktail

 Instructions

-• Add all ingredients to a mixing glass with plenty of ice.
-Stir until the drink is well-chilled.
+• Add all ingredients to a cocktail shaker with plenty of ice.
+Shake until the drink is well-chilled and the shaker field icy.

 1.5 oz Old Tom Gin, 0.75 oz Luxardo Maraschino, 0.5 oz Fresh lemon juice, 1-2 dashes Orange bitters

-• Then double strain into a coupe or Nick & Nora glass.
+• Then double strain into a chilled coupe or Nick & Nora glass.

 • Garnish with a Maraschino cherry and lemon peel.